 The Company's joint venture agreement with the Aldesa Group requires the Company to invest an additional €1,250,000 in the development of the Plaza Norte project should the project advance to later phases.
 It is not currently known whether the Plaza Norte project will advance to a stage where this investment is required, therefore the expenditure has not been reflected in these consolidated financial statements.

-16. SUBSEQUENT EVENTS
+18. SUBSEQUENT EVENTS

-Subsequent to September 30, 2021, 12,292,933 of the Company's warrants and 850,000 of the Company's options were exercised, generating additional proceeds of \$4,080,201.
+Subsequent to September 30, 2022, 3,278,636 of the Company's warrants were exercised, generating proceeds of \$610,491.